Practice and procedure

 What I would like you to do is…”

 We may contact you to ask about any matters that are unclear.
 We may also ask you for further information.

 How your complaint or comment will be dealt with

 Depending on the nature and complexity of your complaint or comment it might be possible to resolve it through our ‘Frontline Resolution’ process.
+This can be dealt with by any COPFS staff member.
 A complaint about a legal matter or a request for a review of a decision not to prosecute will not normally be dealt with by Frontline Resolution.
 More information on your right to ask for a review is available on our website.

 We make brief enquiries into your complaint and then contact you:

 to provide an explanation and resolution of your complaint within five working days; or